 - History—View the history of the project

 - Configure automated code review of pull requests (repository owners/admins).
 For a list of repository host systems for which you can set up automated code review, see About LGTM.

-- Download QL snapshots so you can write and run queries in your IDE.
+- Download CodeQL databases so you can write and run queries in your IDE.
 For further information, see Running queries in your IDE.
-You'll also need to install one of our QL editor plugins (QL for Eclipse or QL for Visual Studio).
-For more information, see the online help for QL for Eclipse or for QL for Visual Studio.
+You'll also need to install our CodeQL for Visual Studio Code extension.
+For more information, see the help for CodeQL for VS Code.

-- Query packs—On this tab, you can:
+- Queries—On this tab, you can:

 You can also add the project to your project list (click + Follow) and run custom queries on the latest revision (click Query this project).